sajjadalis/corona-covid-stats/README.md

 **Installing manually**

-1. Download or Clone Plugin from Github
+1. Download Plugin in Zip format
-2. Unzip all files to the `/wp-content/plugins/corona-covid-statst` directory
-3. Log into WordPress admin and activate the 'Corona (COVID-19) Stats' plugin through the 'Plugins' menu
+2. Go to WordPress admin > Plugins > Add New
+3. Upload Zip file and Activate Plugin
 4. Go to [https://covid19-wp.netlify.app](https://covid19-wp.netlify.app) for Shortcode Generator.

+Alternatively

+1. Clone this repo or Unzip all files to the `/wp-content/plugins`.
+Directory strucutre should look like `/wp-content/plugins/corona-covid-stats`
+2. Log into WordPress admin and activate the 'Corona (COVID-19) Stats' plugin through the 'Plugins' menu
+3. Go to [https://covid19-wp.netlify.app](https://covid19-wp.netlify.app) for Shortcode Generator.

 This is a open source free plugin.
 You can do whatever you want with it.
 And you can use this service as is.
 I try my best to ensure stability.
 If there is any problem or need help.
 Please post on issues.